sdiehl/wiwinwlh/tutorial.md

 Idris is a general-purpose purely functional programming language with dependent types.

-**Main difference**: Idris has dependent types and call-by-value evaluation, Haskell does not have dependent types and uses call-by-need.
+**Main difference**: Idris has dependent types and call-by-value semantics, Haskell does not have dependent types and uses call-by-need.

 Idris's main implementation is *idris*.